 |

-are interested in Animal anatomy then this new book by Elliot
+If you are interested in Animal anatomy then this new book by Elliot

 Goldfinger will help.
 The illustrations are amazing and it